aplteam/WinRegSimple/README.md

 ## Overview

 This class offers a limited range of methods useful to read, write and delete values and check a value for being available in the Windows Registry without using .NET.
 It uses the [Windows Script Host](https://en.wikipedia.org/wiki/Windows_Script_Host).
+It is limited to the most common data types.

 Note that for safety reasons the Windows Script Host might not be available on your Windows box.
 If that is the case settle for `WinReg`.

 For an all-singing-all-dancing class see [WinReg](https://github.com/aplteam/WinReg) which is much more powerful.
 However, `WinReg` is a complex and large class.
 If `WinRegSimple` offers what you need stick with it.